Computational Technologies for Fashion Recommendation: A Survey: Overview of Fashion Recommendation and Sub-tasks

 The variety of fashion recommendation actually results from the broad concept of ``recommendation'', which can be interpreted in different ways.
 For example, tasks of recommending fashion items for certain users or to match with certain items can both be called fashion recommendation.
-In general, any systems able to make proper suggestions of something related to fashion under some conditions constitute a fashion recommender system.
-As illustrated in Fig.~\ref{fig:task_cate}, based on what to recommend, fashion recommendation can be categorized into two groups, \textit{i.e.}, product recommendation, and outfit recommendation.
+As illustrated in Fig.~\ref{fig:task_cate}, based on what to recommend, fashion recommendation can be categorized into two groups, \textit{i.e.}, product recommendation and outfit recommendation.
 Fashion product recommendation generally refers to the tasks in which a single piece of fashion item is recommended.
 In comparison, fashion outfit recommendation aims to recommend a set of well-matched fashion items, which is more unique in the fashion domain.
-More specifically, considering the different recommendation requirements, product-level fashion recommendation can be further divided into personalized and complementary recommendations.
-Personalized product recommendation focuses on personalization modeling, which aims to recommend to users fashion products catering to their personal preferences.
-Personalized fashion product recommendation is similar to the widely-explored personalized recommendation task in the general domain, which has experienced steady development in the past few years.
-In this paper, we review this part of the studies in \textbf{Section~\ref{sec:personalized_rec}}.
+Considering the different recommendation requirements, product-level fashion recommendation can be further divided into personalized and complementary recommendations.
+The former focuses on personal preference modeling while the latter focuses on item compatibility modeling.
+Personalization modeling can also be involved in the complementary recommendation tasks to simultaneously explore the personal preference and item compatibility for more targeted functions.
+Different from product-level recommendation, fashion outfit recommendation is a more complicated and domain-specific task, which has attracted considerable research attention and produced a decent amount of literature.
+Outfit recommendation can also be divided into non-personalized and personalized varieties.
+The non-personalized outfit recommendation mainly works on the compatibility modeling of outfits, which focuses more at the level of set instead of pair.
+Similarly, the personalized outfit recommendation tries to explore additional outfit-level personal preference, which is usually beyond the simple combination of product-level preferences.